mylescarey2019/Word-Guess-Java/UseCases-PseudoCode.md

             1. word - string containing the word
             2. letters - array of letter objects for the word
         2. Methods
-            1. init - constuctor function that builds letter array
+            1. init - constructor function that builds letter array
             2. updateWord - take user letter guess and calls setLetter for each letter array entry
             3. getWord - returns terminal ready word string - has masks and spacing for readibility
             4. solveWord - used when player exhausts guesses